fadhlakmal/ppb-fp/README.md

 - Implemented CRUD functionality for Recipes (Create, Read, Update, Delete) filtered by the authenticated user using Firebase Auth
 - Integrated with [The Meal DB API](https://www.themealdb.com) to fetch diverse recipe recommendations with detailed specifications to be added to recipe collections
-- Utilized ingredients stock stored in Firebase Firestore to find recipe recommendations based on available ingredients
+- Utilized ingredients stock stored in Firebase Firestore to find recipe recommendations based on user's ingredients in stock